mfranzil-unitn/unitn-so/README.md

 You can find the following material in the repo:

-* Codici/ - Sample code given during theory lectures.
+* lab/ - Laboratory lecture notes written in LaTeX, with sample code.
-* Laboratorio/ - Laboratory lecture notes written in LaTeX, with sample code.
+* lectures/ - Sample code given during theory lectures.
-* Progetto/ - An emulation of a home automation system, with instructions for use below.
+* project/ - An emulation of a home automation system, with instructions for use below.

 Additional content related to this repo: